The 2023 Hall of Fame ballot is out. Here's what to watch for this year.

+The Baseball Writers Association of America revealed the newest ballot on Monday.
 Who might enter Cooperstown in the Class of 2023?
-Which players will be joining the ballot for the first time?
-What trends from this year's voting could continue next year?
+Which players joined the ballot for the first time?
+What trends from last year's voting could continue this cycle?

-Here are seven storylines to watch for when the 2022-23 Hall of Fame voting arrives.
+These are the seven biggest storylines of the 2022-23 Hall of Fame voting.

 1) Beltrán on the ballot

-Carlos Beltrán is the headliner of the players who will be eligible for the ballot for the first time next year.
+Carlos Beltrán is the headliner of the players on the ballot for the first time this year.
 One of the best switch-hitters of all time, Beltrán starred for the Royals, Astros, Mets, Giants, Cardinals and Yankees.
 An all-around superstar, he hit 435 home runs, stole 312 bases, won three Gold Glove Awards in center field and made nine All-Star teams.

-Beltrán's 70.1 career Wins Above Replacement, per Baseball Reference, ranks eighth all-time among center fielders, behind only Hall of Famers Willie Mays, Ty Cobb, Tris Speaker, Mickey Mantle, Ken Griffey Jr. and Joe DiMaggio … and Mike Trout.
+Beltrán's 70.1 career Wins Above Replacement, per Baseball Reference, ranks eighth all-time among center fielders, behind only six Hall of Famers -- Willie Mays, Ty Cobb, Tris Speaker, Mickey Mantle, Ken Griffey Jr. and Joe DiMaggio -- and Mike Trout.